Aloha Lani

 No analysis available

-Guest parking is not clearly supported in the remarks: only 2/20 MLS records include GUEST and the collected public remarks rarely, if ever, state 'guest parking' or 'visitor parking.'
-While a couple MLS entries flag guest parking, building remarks focus on assigned/deeded and covered stalls rather than a designated guest program, so evidence for guest parking is weak.
+Guest parking is not clearly supported: only ~3 of 20 MLS records include GUEST and the collected remarks rarely state 'guest parking' or 'visitor parking'.
+Remarks focus on assigned/deeded stalls and secured covered parking, so there's insufficient evidence that dedicated guest parking is a building feature.

 No analysis available